Click above to listen to Podcast Episode 55: “Engaging Classroom Activities for Middle Schoolers“

 Creating their own questions and answers

-Have them write their own questions and answers to tie Engaging Classroom Activities for Middle Schoolers into the curriculum or real-life situations that they can learn from, will help them figure out how things go together better than having it done for them every day.
+Having them write their own questions and answers to tie into the curriculum or real-life situations that they can learn from will help them learn better than having it done for them every day by you.
 If you do choose this route though, make sure to have someone go over the questions at least one time so that they are answerable.

 All throughout the day you are teaching your students.
 What they don’t know is that these little lessons are building up inside of them and at an unconscious level they are soaking it all up like a sponge, and having them create questions based on content is a great way to see this in action.